elkraneo/stepintovision.ai/README.md

 - `GET /posts` – list paginated posts with optional `category`, `tag`, `limit`, and `offset` query parameters.
 - `GET /posts/:slug` – fetch a single post by slug.
 Request `text/markdown` to
-  receive a Markdown rendition that includes HTML source.
+  receive a Markdown rendition that includes HTML source and YAML front matter.
 - `GET /posts/id/:id` – fetch a post by its numeric WordPress identifier.
 - `GET /search?q=vision` – keyword search backed by Fuse.js fuzzy search.
 - `POST /mcp` (Streamable HTTP) – Model Context Protocol endpoint powering the Step Into Vision tools.
+When deploying remotely be sure to append `/mcp` to the service URL.

 ### MCP Integration

-Configure compatible clients to connect to the MCP endpoint directly when
+Configure compatible clients to connect to the MCP endpoint directly when self-hosting.
+Note the `/mcp` path segment:
-self-hosting:

 ```json
 {